- Faculty List

 Judith Teichman (Political Science)Associate Professors

-Christian Abizaid (Geography & School for the Environment)
+Christian Abizaid (Geography and Planning; School of the Environment)

 Kevin P. Coleman (Historical Studies)